Changan Joice

-The Changan Joice (长安杰勋, pinyin: Cháng'ān Jiéxūn) is a MPV produced by Changan Automobile.
+The Changan Joice (长安杰勋, pinyin: Cháng'ān Jiéxūn) is a minivan produced by Changan Automobile.

 Overview

 Launched in 2007, the Changan Joice is a 7-seater MPV.
 The powertrain of the Changan Joice features a 2.0 liter 4-Cylinder petrol engine producing 112 kW and 192 Nm of torque mated to a 5-speed manual or automatic transmission.

 Changan Jiexun HEV

 Launched in 2008, the Changan Jiexun HEV is China's first domestic-brand hybrid vehicle.
 The fuel economy of the Jiexun HEV is improved 20 percent when compared to the non-hybrid version launched in 2007, and the emissions of the Changan Jiexun HEV meets EU-IV emission standards.
 Changan Automobiles invested 300 million yuan ($40.7 million) in researching and developing the Changan Jiexun HEV for production.